-Learn how to predict a continuous numerical target through Regression - the supervised mining function.
+Learn how to predict a continuous numerical target through Regression - the supervised mining technique.

 4.1 About Regression